wwcodemanila/WWCodeManila-PyCon2018-Data/README.md

 3. Download the [materials](materials)
 4. Optional: Familiarize your self with [Jupyter Notebook](#launching-the-jupyter-notebook)

+Requirement: An understanding of the [Python programming language](https://www.python.org/) is necessary to answer the exercises.

 ## Outline
 The workshop is divided into the following topics. **Please download the [materials](materials) ahead of the workshop.**